Yoga and spirit

 Where Can I Find a Cannabis Yoga Offering?

 Interested in trying out the renewed ancient practice of combining cannabis and yoga?
-We happen to know of a few great certified yoga teachers with cannabis class offerings in California and Colorado.
+We happen to know of a few great certified teachers with cannabis class offerings in California and Colorado.
+California

 - Ganja Yoga: Dee Dussault offers multiple Ganja Yoga classes each week in San Francisco.
 Dussault recently wrote a book titled Ganja Yoga and has been teaching enhanced yoga classes since 2009.
 She also offers tantra and sexuality coaching.